rahulgoswami10/rahulgoswami10/README.md

 ---

 ### 🚀 About Me
 I’m a passionate and results-driven Full Stack Developer who enjoys solving real-world problems through elegant, scalable, and intuitive digital experiences.
-With a strong foundation in frontend technologies like HTML, CSS, JavaScript, React, Tailwind CSS, and Next.js — combined with secure and efficient backend development using PHP and Laravel — I build products that merge performance with creativity.
+With a strong foundation in frontend technologies like HTML, CSS, JavaScript, React, Tailwind CSS, and Next.js — combined with secure and efficient backend development using PHP + SQL and Laravel — I build products that merge performance with creativity.

 I’m highly design-focused, always seeking balance between aesthetics and functionality.
 Whether it’s crafting smooth interactions, clean UI layouts, or immersive web animations, I love bringing ideas to life in a way that feels both polished and meaningful.
 I also believe in writing clean, maintainable code while collaborating closely with teams or clients to turn concepts into successful, user-centered solutions.